Iquaridys/Snurf-Corp/README.md

-Hello my name syauqi,
+Hello my name syauqi im beginer developer,
 I'm make some tools for me and you.
-My skills are broad: from ux to design, front end to back end development.
+My skills are broad: from front end to back end development.
 I enjoy each aspect, and love make web & extension apps from start to finish, for you all.

 What I do